Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 * An existing Key Vault.
 You can create this by following the instructions on [this article](https://docs.microsoft.com/en-gb/azure/key-vault/quick-create-portal).

 ### Authenticate the client
-In order to interact with the Key Vault service, you'll need to create an instance of the VaultClient class.
-You need the vault url, azure credentials, and the client configuration to instantiate the client object.
+In order to interact with the Key Vault service for managing secrets, you'll need to create an instance of the SecretClient class.
+For this you will need a vault url, client secret credentials (client id, client secret, tenant id) and a [resource url](https://vault.azure.net).

 ### Get credentials
 You can find credential information in [Azure Portal](https://portal.azure.com/).